-Today I sat down in a dentist chair, opened my mouth for Abby, my dental hygienist, and just like that, felt a piercing sense of grief.
+Today I sat down in a dentist chair, opened my mouth for Abby, my dental hygienist, and was pierced by grief and a sense of doom.

-My body seemed to recall — more clearly than my mind — a teeth cleaning exactly one year previous, on a similar Monday morning.
-The night before, on a Sunday, I had gotten word that my father’s health was declining rapidly.
-It was nebulous information, but I had a strong foreboding.
-The clincher was hearing that he hadn’t gone to church that morning, saying he didn’t feel well enough.
-He skipped church?
-That meant he was seriously not feeling well!
+My body seemed to recall — more clearly than my mind — a teeth cleaning exactly one year previous.
+I had just gotten word that my father’s health was declining rapidly — in fact, he skipped church, saying he didn’t feel up to it.
+When I heard he skipped church I knew things were serious.

-I was already planning to drive to Michigan in about ten days, but I decided not to wait.
-I had a dental appointment scheduled for early Monday morning so I decided to take care of that, then drive the 650 miles.
-I even arranged for a friend to cover a pulpit supply appointment for the following Sunday.
+At the time, I was already planning to drive to Michigan in about ten days, but I had decided not to wait.
+Since I had the dental appointment early on Monday morning, I decided to take care of it, then get in the car and drive the 650 miles.
+Before I left, I even had the presence of mind to arrange for a friend to cover a pulpit supply appointment for the following Sunday.
 I suspected I would be gone for some time.
 And I was.

-What strikes me now is that I forgot that whole sequence of events — until I sat down in the chair and Abby clipped the bib around my neck.
+What strikes me now is that I forgot that whole sequence of events — until the moment I sat down in the chair and Abby clipped the bib around my neck.
 Then it all came rushing back.
 It was especially odd because I had a teeth cleaning in between, at six months, without a reaction.
-But the combination of the anniversary and the dentist chair definitely triggered my emotions, and my grief.
+But the combination of the anniversary and the dentist chair triggered my emotions, especially my grief.

 I said to Abby: “Do you remember my appointment a year ago, when I cried because I thought my dad might be dying?”